 Making use of his special forces unit known as Force Quds, the IRGC is capable of training and advising its auxiliary forces – estimated at 250.000 fighters – and, therefore, poses a significant threat to Tehran's adversaries across much of the Middle East.

 La Force Quds was established in the early 90s to enable the regime of ayatollah to operate covertly outside Iranian borders.
 The goal was to build an operational mechanism that would bring the Islamic Revolution out of Iran.3 As part of its ongoing fight against Israel, Iran's strategy uses proxy organizations for two main reasons.
 First, because of the considerable distance between Israel and Iran: the over one thousand kilometers that separate the two states constitute an objective operational difficulty for Iran for a direct attack on Israeli territory.
 Secondly, Iran is very concerned about the Israeli response, should it attack Israel directly.
-Therefore, the use of proxy organizations eliminates the difficulties associated with the distance between Iran and Israel, effectively engaging the latter on two fronts of struggle, one to the north against Hezbollah in Lebanon and the other in the south against Hamas and Jihad Islamic in the Gaza Strip.
+Therefore, the use of proxy organizations eliminates the difficulties associated with the distance between Iran and Israel, effectively engaging the latter on two fronts of struggle, one to the north against Hezbollah in Lebanon and the other in the south against Hamas and the Jihad Islamic in the Gaza Strip.
 This strategy also allows Iran not to be directly involved in the confrontation with Israel.4 To achieve this goal, Tehran continues to support paramilitary formations under its control in Lebanon and the Gaza Strip and supply them with various weapons systems, including rockets and missiles.5

 According to Israeli military intelligence, the precision missile launch program was designed for two purposes.
 The first was to reduce the firing range towards Israel.
 While, as mentioned, the distance between Iran and Israel is thousands of kilometers, southern Lebanon is located just a few hundred kilometers from the nerve center of the State of Israel in Tel Aviv and Gush Dan.
 Therefore, while Iran would need launch long-range missiles to hit Israel, Hezbollah it can reach the same objective from Lebanon with short-range rockets.
 The second purpose is move the battlefield away from Iran.
 Since firing at Israel from Syria and Lebanon may involve a logical Israeli retaliation against these countries rather than against Iran, it is better for Tehran to finance its proxy organizations and arms supplies, thus avoiding putting itself at risk on the front lines of its policy of aggression against the Jewish state.